duncanmcclean/simple-commerce/docs/index.md

 Out of the box, Simple Commerce supports three of the big payment gateways: Stripe, Mollie & PayPal.
 If you need something else, it’s easy to build your own gateway.

 [**→ Payment Gateways**](/payment-gateways)

-> Duncan has baked-in lots of flexibility, so if you need to roll your own payment provider, shipping integration or even tax calculations, you can do it.
-If you are looking to sell on Statamic, this should be your go to, our developers love working with it and our clients love using it!
->
-> Ryan Mitchell, Digital Director at Thought Collective

 ## Product Variants